AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 2. Some familiarity with probability and statistics.

 #### What to bring:
-Please bring your laptop fully charged with WiFi connection.
-Please [download and install Anaconda with Python 3.7](https://www.anaconda.com/distribution/) in your laptop ahead of the workshop.
+Please bring your laptop fully charged and with WiFi connection.
+Please [download and install Anaconda with Python 3.7 version](https://www.anaconda.com/distribution/) in your laptop ahead of the workshop.

 ### Topics to be covered:
 #### Sessions 1-3: